kerryb/cucumber-matchers-demo/README.md

-In unit tests I tend to try to stick to the &lsquo;one expectation per test&rsquo; rule, but in features it often makes sense to group several expectations into a single step, to keep unecessary details out of the scenario declaration.
+In unit tests I tend to try to stick to the &lsquo;one expectation per test&rsquo; rule, but in features it often makes sense to group several expectations into a single step, to keep unnecessary details out of the scenario declaration.
 If we want to see both failures at once, we can use RSpec&rsquo;s [compound expectations](http://www.relishapp.com/rspec/rspec-expectations/v/3-3/docs/compound-expectations) to combine them with `and`: